 - 26.1.
-In considering whether an applicant is suitable to hold a PC, the IFoA will take into account any adverse Disciplinary Tribunal finding, court or regulatory authority judgment or other adverse finding against the applicant.
+In considering whether an applicant is suitable to hold a PC, the IFoA will take into account any adverse finding under the Disciplinary Scheme, court or regulatory authority judgment or other adverse finding against the applicant.
 In doing so, the IFoA recognises that its role is not to 'punish' but to make appropriate judgements whether an applicant is suitable to hold a PC in the light of the IFoA's public interest role. - 26.2.
-For the avoidance of doubt, the IFoA will not take into account the existence of any disciplinary proceedings against a PC applicant or PC holder (if it becomes aware of such proceedings) unless and until any adverse disciplinary finding emerges.
-If an adverse disciplinary finding emerges, the IFoA may in the circumstances of the case and the other information available, nevertheless be satisfied that the Member is still a suitable person to hold a PC despite the adverse disciplinary finding (unless it is a specific finding of the disciplinary process that the PC is withdrawn or suspended). - 26.3.
+For the avoidance of doubt, the IFoA will not take into account any disciplinary proceedings against a PC applicant or PC holder (if it becomes aware of such proceedings) unless and until there is any adverse disciplinary finding.
+Despite any adverse disciplinary finding, the IFoA may in the circumstances of the case and the other information available, nevertheless be satisfied that the Member is still a suitable person to hold a PC (unless it is a specific finding of the disciplinary process that the PC is withdrawn or suspended). - 26.3.
 If the IFoA identify information, at any time, which appears to contradict any of the information presented or declarations made by the applicant in their application, then in the first instance the applicant will be asked to explain the apparent anomaly.
 This could include information presented that seems incorrect (e.g. the applicant provided information in relation to their competencies that they could not demonstrate) or incomplete (e.g. the applicant did not disclose a prior offence). - 26.4.
-If the IFoA considers that the application contains false declarations, the PC Team may refer the matter under the terms of the IFoA's Disciplinary and Capacity for Membership Schemes.
+If the IFoA considers that the application contains false declarations, the PC Team may refer the matter under the IFoA's Disciplinary Scheme.